 Want to overcome HSC procrastination?
 Can’t stop watching Youtube when you’re meant to be studying?

-That’s why in this video, I’m going to share with you the three BIG REASONS as to why we procrastinate and three PRACTICAL STRATEGIES you can implement to stop HSC procrastination in its tracks!
+That’s why in this video, we’re going to share with you the three big reasons as to why we procrastinate and three practical strategies you can implement to stop HSC procrastination in its tracks!

 Simply put, procrastination is the act of unnecessarily postponing actions or decisions.

 Now, in all the research we’ve done with thousands of students across Australia, we’ve identified three big reasons for why the overwhelming majority of students procrastinate.

 #1: Fear of Failure

 Some students hold a fear deep down that if they actually have a crack at completing a task they might fail.
 This can be a little scary and lead to students avoiding the task altogether!

 In this case, students feel like the task at hand is so freaking big that they just don’t know where to start.
 I feel like we’ve all been in this position before!

 The third reason for procrastination is that a student’s reward for completing a task is too far away to encourage urgency.